Homemade Chicken Sausages (in Plastic Wrap)

 Step 4:

-Now the most interesting thing is the formation of sausages.
-Decide on the size: these will be thick sausages, long and thin or very tiny for babies.
-Put about 2 tablespoons of minced meat on a plastic wrap.
+Now for the fun part — shaping the sausages.
+Decide on the size: thick sausages, long and thin ones, or tiny ones for little kids.
+Put about 2 tablespoons of the mixture onto a piece of plastic wrap.

 Step 5: